The Haunting of Kanaka Pete the Axe Murderer

 When we got to the Island we saw signs saying no camping beyond this point.
 We spoke with one old timer there and were told that for our safety it was dangerous to camp past the signs.
 He told us spirits that have unfinished business still roam near their graves and that Kanaka Pete is confined to a certain area of the Island.

-We set up our camp on the safe side.
+our camp on the safe side.
 While we were camping we saw some people in kayaks heading towards the far side of the Island.
 We never saw them return.

 Before dark we took a little hike part way on the far side of the Island.
 We came across the body of a dead rabbit with it's head chopped off.
 It looked as though it had just happened.
 That was really freaky as we did not see anyone around there.
 We headed straight back to camp.